EndNote and EndNote Web Contact Librarians

 - through "connection" or "config" files.
 Searching databases directly from within the citation manager

 2. Creating a database of references.
 Once citations are captured, they can be stored, organized and manipulated in personal mini-databases called "libraries" or groups.
-Many different “libraries” can be created and they can be constantly re-organized to meet changing needs.
+Many different “groups” can be created and they can be constantly re-organized to meet changing needs.

 3. Inserting citations into word processing documents.
-Using a "cite-while-you-write" feature, citations and footnotes can be inserted into their proper place as you write a paper or manuscript.
+Using a "cite-while-you-write" feature, citations and footnotes or endnotes can be inserted into their proper place as you write a paper or manuscript.
 As they are inserted, a bibliography is automatically generated and updated as you change the citations.
 The newest software versions can permit tables and figures to be inserted as "citations".

 4. Linking between citations to image or PDF files.
 Recent versions of citation managers permit links to image or PDF files stored on the hard drive of your computer.
 Legends to images, figures and tables can be created.
 Linked images and PDF files can also be inserted into word processing documents as if they were citations.